BulkiestPizza/Notes/English/English Assignment.md

 ---
 ***
 ## Topic Sentence
-The text Harrison Bergeron by Kurt Vonnegut uses the character of Harrison and his symbolism to display acts of rebellion and the effect that they can have on society, and they aren't entirely positive.
+The text Harrison Bergeron by Kurt Vonnegut uses the character of Harrison and his symbolism to display acts of rebellion and the effect that they can have on society, and they aren't entirely positive. **// reword, negative effect on society**

 ## Elaboration
 Harrison displays everything that the society in the story is against, with him being a genius and extremely strong in a society that is actively trying to hamper development of individuality.
 He represents the inert desires of people's egos and their desires to be remembered after death.
-He may have clear symbolism but his character is what makes it work, with him being a petulant child who believes that he is the greatest man to ever live, showing what many peoples desires to rebel, even if they are not aware that they want to because of the oppressive control that the government has on their minds.
+He may have clear symbolism but his character is what makes it work, with him being a petulant child who believes that he is the greatest man to ever live, showing what many peoples desires to rebel, even if they are not aware that they want to because of the oppressive control that the government has on their minds. **// Remove empty statements**

 ## Evidence
 Kurt Vonnegut uses this quote in Harrisons opening speech "He stamped his foot and the studio shook"

 ## Explanation
 The use of the immature action of stamping his foot like a child proves his character is prone to emotional instability and that it can easily be a stand in for the desperation of the human mind when subjected under unknown circumstances.
 The book also goes out of its way to show that Harrison's rebellion was practically pointless and didn't inspire change in the way that the country functions.
-This is because the people perceive the handicaps as good things, meant to make society better, instead his act of rebellion has made the society worse because it can be inferred from the conversations with George and Hazel that george believes that the handicaps are only fair, because without them society would be chaos, and the rebellion of Harrison has proved in the eyes of the public that un-handicapped people are dangerous and cannot be trusted.
+This is because the people perceive the handicaps as good things, meant to make society better, instead his act of rebellion has made the society worse because it can be inferred from the conversations with George and Hazel that george believes that the handicaps are only fair, because without them society would be chaos, and the rebellion of Harrison has proved in the eyes of the public that un-handicapped people are dangerous and cannot be trusted. **// Remove tangents // Use different language // Talk about symbolism or an aesthetic about representation of harrison // what is Vonnegut suggesting about harrisons rebellion and how he fails // What is Vonneguts feelings about rebellions**

 ## Linking
-In the text Kurt Vonnegut has used a variety of features with his use of symbolism and characterisation in order to show the rebellious acts effects on society and how they can be potentially misconstrued into helping the thing that they were rebelling against.
+In the text Kurt Vonnegut has used a variety of features with his use of symbolism and characterisation in order to show the rebellious acts effects on society and how they can be potentially misconstrued into helping the thing that they were rebelling against. // too wordy

 <br>
 <br>